ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * Generating keystream for encryption/decryption
 * All XOF operations in the initialization

-TurboSHAKE128 is specified in {{!I-D.draft-irtf-cfrg-kangarootwelve}} and provides the security properties needed for this construction.
+TurboSHAKE128 is specified in {{!RFC9861}} and provides the security properties needed for this construction.

 ## Key and Context Handling